-The carrying value of the loans receivables as at September 30, 2021 was \$1,132 (2020 - \$nil) which approximates its fair value and is recorded at amortized cost.
+The carrying value of the loans receivables as at September 30, 2022 was \$783 (2021 - \$1,132) which approximates its fair value and is recorded at amortized cost.
 The carrying value of the loans receivable was determined based on the discounted future cash flows using rates related incremental borrowing rates.

-The carrying value of the lease liabilities as at September 30, 2021 was \$1,592 (2020 - \$1,446) which approximates its fair value and is recorded at amortized cost.
+The carrying value of the lease liabilities as at September 30, 2022 was \$2,203 (2021 - \$1,592) which approximates its fair value and is recorded at amortized cost.
 The carrying value of the lease liabilities was determined based on the discounted future cash flows using rates related incremental borrowing rates.